Atigeo/jupyterhub/templates/jupyterhub-instructions.md

 Should get pong.

-To build with jenkins, use
+To build with jenkins, go to

     http://jenkins.life.atigeo.com/job/xpatterns-token-service-docker/

 This does not trigger on checkin.
+Click on "Build With Parameters" to build it.

 Configure jupyterhub to use the token service
 ---------------------------------------------
-Go to julyterhub and add
+Go to julyterhub_config.py and add

-    c.JupyterHub.hub_ip = '192.168.0.220'
+    c.JupyterHub.hub_ip = <your IP address>

 This should the IP of the machine you are running on.